Sajjad-Arjmand/TCP-SSH-Optimizer/README.md

 ---

-Feel free to modify this README to better suit your repository's structure and your preferences.
+Ensure the script is correctly hosted on your GitHub repository at the specified URL, and replace `yourusername` with your actual GitHub username.
+You can now add this README to your GitHub repository.